 Check out our guide to the festival to learn more.

-This garden has grown to nearly 17 acres and features a diverse collection of over 2,000 hybrids, cultivars, and native and non-native plants that serve as a perfect environment for your outdoor shoot.
+Referred to as the crown jewel of public park spaces in Southeast Portland, this garden has grown to nearly 17 acres and features a diverse collection of over 2,000 hybrids, cultivars, and native and non-native plants that serve as a perfect environment for your outdoor shoot.
 If you are looking to go green, this is the place.
 And in April you’ll find trillium, phlox, arisaema (Jack-in-the-pulpit); erythronium (fawn lily), dodecatheon (shooting star) and western flowering dogwood for the perfect flash of color.
 There are plenty of trails to wander on while trying to find your perfect spot.
-Bring a sack lunch and make a day out of your family photo shoot.
+Search for the stone cabin for a fun adventure with a fresh approach to your framing.
+Or find the blue dinosaur to add some adventure.
+Don’t forget to bring snacks to help you sustain your day full of fun.

 6704 SE 122nd Ave.